marlon-erler/universal-decentralized-network/README.md

 3. Start the server with `bun run start`.
 4. A configuration file will be created automatically.

+# TLS

+To use TLS, provide a `cert.pem` and `key.pem` file in the server directory (the directory from where you run `bun run start`).
+If your certificate is encrypted, provide the password via the `TLS_PASSPHRASE` environment variable.

+## Why use TLS?

+UDN apps require a TLS connection to enable features like offline support and encryption.
+If an app is obtained via TLS, it will refuse to connect to insecure WebSocket servers, including local ones.
+If you want your server to work with these apps, your server must use TLS.

+## Self-Signed Certificates

+1. In local networks, you need co create a self-signed certificate with `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 365`.
+This command will ask you a few questions and create the files required by your server.
+2. Users need to open the server's interface in their browser and manually trust the connection (advanced > visit anyway).
+This should allow the apps to run in the browser.
+3. For apps installed as standalone, there are multiple options:
+  - iPhone: install the server interface to the home screen, open, and trust again
+  - Other: trust the certificate on system level

 # UDN Apps

 - [Broadcast](https://github.com/marlon-erler/udn-broadcast): A basic channel-based messenger with encryption